 This page has all Debt Camel's posts about CCJs in date order.
 Also check out Worried about CCJ's - common questions and problems, which gives an overview with links to more detailed explanations.

-A reader asked: In August 2011 a CCJ was registered against me by Lowell P1 for £211.
+A reader asked: In August 2019 a CCJ was registered against me for £211.
 I paid off the balance, but not within the month.
 I have bank statements to prove its been paid.
 On my credit report it shows the status as “active” even though I have paid it.
-I’ve contacted Lowell multiple times but they say as it’s an old case it’s no longer on their system and they can’t help me.
-I … [Read more...]
+I’ve contacted the debt collector multiple times but they say as it’s an old case it’s no longer on their system and they can’t help me.
+I don’t … [Read more...]